visit/citybreak-online-doc/_includes/api.md

 # Online API

-Here some help full Citybreak online API to be user via a CMS site.
+Some help full Citybreak online APIs you can use via a CMS site etc...

 ## Linking API